 - Spinal injury, especially from repeated twisting or rotating

 - Diabetes, especially in older patients

 The symptoms of thoracic radiculopathy normally can be managed through a course of conservative treatment.
-Conservative radiculopathy treatments generally include exercise, physical therapy, pain medications, behavior modification, or therapeutic massage.
+Conservative radiculopathy treatments generally include exercise, physical therapy, pain medications, behavior modification or therapeutic massage.
 Occasionally, chronic back pain persists even after weeks or months of conservative treatment.
-A doctor might present surgery as an option.
+If this is the case, a physician might present surgery as an option.